 - Privacy communications are fully developed and implemented

-- What, how, when, you can share PII
+- What, how, and when, you can share PII

 What is more interesting to us is the introduction of “joint controls” between security and privacy.
 Also included in the IPD are three new Appendices dedicated to the ‘how’ of implementing the privacy controls.
 See a pattern?